-Outdoor movie nights are a wonderful way to either enjoy an evening with family and friends or fill your cinematic cravings solo.
-But before choosing a flick, consider adding one of the best outdoor projectors to your setup in order to help elevate your movie night.
+Outdoor projector devices are a wonderful way to enjoy an evening with family and friends.
+But before choosing a flick, consider adding the best outdoor projector for your setup.

-Though similar to the classroom/office projectors many people are familiar with, outdoor projectors are significantly brighter, have a clearer picture, and can be used on larger screens than models intended for slideshow presentations.
-Over the last decade, the technology in the outdoor projectors available to the public has improved significantly, making it possible to get the same high quality found in a movie theater—sometimes even better.
+Though similar to their indoor classroom/office counterparts, projectors for outdoor movies are significantly brighter, have a clearer picture, and can be used on larger screens than models intended for slideshow presentations.

-With outdoor projectors becoming increasingly popular, there are more and more to choose from, with varying prices and specifications.
-Read on to learn about the features to look for and to find out why the products listed below are considered among the best outdoor projectors on the market.
-Then get ready for some cinema under the stars.
+With outdoor projectors becoming increasingly popular, there are many to choose from, with varying prices and specifications.
+Read on to learn about the features to look for and some of the best backyard projectors on the market.

-- BEST 4K RESOLUTION: Benq HT3550 4K Home Theater Projector with HDR10
+- UPGRADE PICK: Benq HT3550 4K Home Theater Projector with HDR10

 - BEST FOR AUDIO: XGIMI MOGO PRO Mini Portable Projector, 1080p Full HD